 - Alberta Regional Dashboard: use this to find statistics on consumers or businesses in any municipality in Alberta

-- Alberta Economic Trends: use this to find recent monthly reports on economic trends; also take a look at your municipality’s local economic development agency website for information
+- Alberta Economic Trends and Spotlights: use this to find recent reports on economic trends; you can also take a look at your municipality’s local economic development agency website for information

 - Canada Census: use this to find demographic information on consumers, or check out your municipality’s local census information

-- PRIZM5: use this to find psychographic information on consumers (behaviors, attitudes, etc.
+- PRIZM5: use this to find psychographic information on consumers (behaviours, attitudes, etc.)

 - Chamber of Commerce or industry association: use this to find competitors or some potential customers if you’re selling to businesses